WordPress/gutenberg/docs/contributors/getting-started.md

 ### Step 1: Installing a Local Environment

 The quickest way to get up and running is to use the [`wp-env` command](https://github.com/WordPress/gutenberg/tree/master/packages/env), which is developed within the Gutenberg source repository, and published as `@wordpress/env` to npm.
+In its default mode, it'll install and run a local WordPress environment for you; however, it's also possible to [configure](https://github.com/WordPress/gutenberg/blob/master/packages/env/README.md#wp-envjson) it to use a pre-existing local WordPress installation.

 If you don't already have it, you'll need to install Docker and Docker Compose in order to use `wp-env`.

 To install Docker, follow their instructions here for [Windows 10 Pro](https://docs.docker.com/docker-for-windows/install/), [all other version of Windows](https://docs.docker.com/toolbox/toolbox_install_windows/), [macOS](https://docs.docker.com/docker-for-mac/install/), or [Linux](https://docs.docker.com/v17.12/install/linux/docker-ce/ubuntu/#install-using-the-convenience-script).
 If running Ubuntu, see these [extended instructions for help and troubleshooting](/docs/contributors/env-ubuntu.md).